ducphattran/ethereum-charity-crowdfunding/README.md

 ```

 # MetaMask and the network
 To get this project run , you must have an account (or a wallet) on the ethereum network to make transactions.
-There are two types of network for you to choose:
+There are two types of networks for you to choose:
-1. Local ( Ganache)
+1. For local network (like Ganache)
-2. Ropsten (Ethereum testnet)
+2. Ropsten (a testnet on Ethereum platform)

-With MetaMask, when you first access it , you should insert the **MNEMONIC** which you can get from Ganache or inside the **truffle-config.js** / **truffle.js** which I created (if you use Ropsten).
+With MetaMask, when you first access it , you should insert the **MNEMONIC** which you can get from **Ganache** or inside the **truffle-config.js** / **truffle.js** which I created (for Ropsten).

 # Deployment
-When you got a wallet, then type these command which provided by **Truffle** to compile and migrate the **Smart Contract (SC)**  to blockchain network:
+When you got a wallet, then type these command which provided by **Truffle** to compile and migrate the **Smart Contract (SC)**  to the network:

 * To compile the **SC**
 ```